Hanoi Vietnam Travel Guide

 Recreational boat tours on the Red River offer unique city skyline perspectives.

-No separate exit fees or taxes are typically levied at Noi Bai International Airport; these are usually a portion of your flight cost.
+No separate exit fees or taxes are typically levied at Noi Bai International Airport; these are usually part of your flight cost.

 Noi Bai Airport and Hanoi's railway/bus stations offer varying levels of facilities for departing travelers.